Control of a commercially available vehicle by a tetraplegic human using a brain-computer interface: RESULTS

 \subsection{BCI driving performance}

 Via the two reaction time tasks, we established that the reaction performance of BCI-JJ with index finger clicks decoded by our BCI system was at least as fast and reliable as the average performance of the motor intact participants clicking a computer mouse.
 In order to verify the robustness of our BCI system in dealing with more realistic applications, such as driving a vehicle, we outfitted a Ford Mustang Mach-E vehicle to be remotely controllable in real-world environments without traffic.
-Via teledriving, we first tested the speed and steering control with cursor movement decoded by our BCI system in a free-driving scenario through an urban test facility called Mcity (see Figure~\ref{fig:mcity}).
-Then we increased the complexity of the BCI decoder from the unilateral cursor control for steering and speed to the bimanual cursor-and-click control, which enabled more precise full-stop braking via clicks with the left index finger effector and continuous steering and speed adjustments via the horizontal and vertical cursor movement, respectively, with the right thumb.
-To ensure the safety, precision, and complexity of our driving evaluations with bimanual control, we temporarily switched back to a laboratory setting and compared the driving proficiency of BCI-JJ to the motor intact control group using a virtual vehicle in a simulated town environment with busy traffic and a more sophisticated route modified from the CARLA Leaderboard 2.0 (see Figure~\ref{fig:leaderboard}).
-Finally, we designed an obstacle course and applied teledriving with the same Mach-E vehicle which could verify our bimanual BCI driving system in a more applicable real-world setting mimicking many components of a standard driving test (see Figure~\ref{fig:parkinglot}).
-The ``\nameref{sec:driving-tests}'' section has a full description of the experimental settings for the three driving tasks.
+Via teledriving, we first tested the speed and steering control with cursor movement decoded by our BCI system in a free-driving scenario without following any traffic lights or stop signs inside an urban test facility called Mcity (see Figure~\ref{fig:mcity}).
+Mcity is a closed test facility in Michigan made to represent an urban driving environment without traffic, whereas the obstacle course included components of a typical driving test for a motor intact person (e.g., full stops, lane switches, turnings, roundabouts, and obstacle avoidance).
+As shown in Figure~\ref{fig:bcimechanism}, the overlay module obtained the decoded x and y cursor movement values from the effector controller module and displayed them as positions of the blue and red circles, which would be post-processed for steering and speed control of the vehicle, respectively (see the ``\nameref{sec:driving-tests}'' section for a full description).
+Then we designed an obstacle course and applied teledriving with the same Mach-E vehicle which could verify the same BCI driving system in a more applicable real-world setting mimicking many components of a standard driving test (see Figure~\ref{fig:parkinglot}).
+Finally, we increased the complexity of the BCI decoder from the single-effector cursor control for steering and speed to the bimanual cursor-and-click control, which enabled more precise full-stop braking via clicks with the left index finger effector and continuous steering and speed adjustments via the horizontal and vertical cursor movement, respectively, with the right thumb.
+To ensure the safety, precision, and complexity of our driving evaluations with bimanual control, we temporarily switched back to a laboratory setting and compared the driving proficiency of BCI-JJ to the motor intact control group using a virtual vehicle in a simulated town environment with heavy traffic and a more sophisticated route modified from the CARLA Leaderboard 2.0 (see Figure~\ref{fig:leaderboard}).
+The ``\nameref{sec:driving-tests}'' section has full descriptions of the experimental settings for the three driving tasks.